 What if you don’t want to wait a whole lifetime for a new BTO flat?
 Many of the conditions when buying a BTO flat apply to resale flats as well.

-For simplicity’s sake, let’s imagine buying a 4-room resale flat in a mature estate like Bedok.
-At around $600,000, it’s significantly more expensive than the BTO option, but hey, at least you can move in within the year.
+For simplicity’s sake, let’s imagine you’re buying a 4-room resale flat in a mature estate like Bedok.
+At around $600,000, it’s more expensive than new BTOs in non-mature estates, but hey, at least you can move in within the year.

 However, unlike uncompleted BTO flats, you will not be eligible for HDB’s staggered downpayment scheme.
-This means that you will have to cough up the cash or funds from your CPF when you sign the lease.
+This means that you will have to cough up the $150,000 in cash or from your CPF when you sign the lease.

 Executive condominiums are technically HDB flats, but they’re a whole different beast from BTO and resale flats.